 Girls’ Day and Boys’ Day are held annually in the spring.
-Young people explore occupations that are not typical for their gender.
+Young people explore gender-atypical professions.
 Girls complete one-day internships in technical, scientific, manual or IT professions and get to know executive floors and successful women in management positions.
 Boys spend a day working in professions in the social, nursing or educational sectors, training their social skills or working in workshops on various topics related to ideas of masculinity.

-Telephone hotlines answer questions about Girls’Day and Boys’Day and help find action places.
+Telephone hotlines answer questions about Girls’Day and Boys’Day and help find places for action.

-The Internet offers the most convenient way to search for an action place: Over 80,000 places are already listed on the action maps at www.girls-day. de and www.boys-day.de.
-New offers for exploring gender-atypical occupations are added daily.
-Anyone who still can’t find what they’re looking for, has questions about the offers or is otherwise looking for help in participating in Girls’ Day or Boys’ Day can get direct support by e-mail or via the specially set-up hotline.
+The Internet offers the most convenient way to search for an action site: Over 80,000 places are already listed on the action maps at www.girlsday. de and www.boys-day.de.
+New offers for exploring gender-atypical professions are added daily.
+Anyone who still can’t find what they’re looking for, has questions about the offers or can call the specially set-up hotline.